Introduction

 - The reported content is submitted for automated scanning (see Content Moderation below).

-If the suspension is lifted following admin review, the reported user will not reappear in your connections or search results.
-The separation is permanent from your perspective regardless of the outcome.
+Regardless of the outcome of any review, the reported user will not reappear in your connections or search results.
+The separation is permanent from your perspective.

 Account Deletion